 Ann Arbor Railroad: This historic short line, now a Watco property, dates back to the late 19th century and its peak connected Toledo with Frankfort, Michigan.
 However, today, the reborn Ann Arbor system only serves Ann Arbor and Toledo.

-reaches Cincinnati.
-Overall the railroad operates nearly 100 miles of
+serving Willard.
+Overall, the railroad operates nearly 60 miles of

 Chicago, Fort Wayne & Eastern Railroad: The CFW&E is yet